 After you have conducted initial research for information and identified the product(s) that best meet your needs, you can ask the vendor for official accessibility information.
 You can ask the vendor for the following:

-1. A Voluntary Product Accessibility Template (VPAT): In order to conduct business with CSUN, all vendors must provide a VPAT.
-The VPAT is the first step to determining the accessibility of a product and will be used to conduct an accessibility conformance review.
-Departments must ask a Vendor to provide a VPAT for a product they are purchasing, and if a vendor does not have a VPAT, they can ask to complete one using the template in the Vendor Resources Page.
+- An Accessibility Conformance Report (ACR or VPAT): In order to conduct business with CSUN, all vendors must provide an ACR upon request.
+The ACR is the first step to determining the accessibility of a product and will be used to conduct an accessibility documentation review.
+When prompted, departments must ask a Vendor to provide an ACR for a product they are purchasing.
+If a vendor does not have an ACR, they can ask to complete one using the template in the Vendor Resources Page.

-2. Ask the vendor to complete a Vendor Accessibility Assessment Form: The Vendor Accessibility Assessment Form is an internal campus form designed to initiate the conversation of accessibility.
-Vendors are usually asked to complete this form during the accessibility review by the Universal Design Center (UDC).
-However, the information in this form is also valuable during the pre-purchase phase as it an overview of a Vendors accessibility practices as stated by the vendor.
+- Ask the company to complete a Vendor Accessibility Assessment Form: The Vendor Accessibility Assessment Form is an internal campus form designed to initiate the conversation around accessibility.
+Companies are usually asked to complete this form during the accessibility review by the Universal Design Center (UDC).
+However, the information in this form is also valuable during the pre-purchase phase as it an overview of a company's accessibility practices as stated by the vendor.

-3. Ask the vendor for an accessibility demo: An accessibility demo is an opportunity for vendors to showcase their accessibility practices.
-During the demo, you can ask the vendor targeted questions about their accessibility practices and ask them to demonstrate accessibility conformance in several areas.
+- Ask the company for an accessibility demo: An accessibility demo is an opportunity for companies to showcase their accessibility practices.
+During the demo, you can ask the company targeted questions about their accessibility practices and ask them to demonstrate accessibility conformance in several areas.

 Step 3: Select a Product